-We have audited the accompanying financial statements of The Muslim Converts' Association of Singapore (the Association) and its subsidiary (the Group) which comprise the consolidated statement of financial position of the Group and the statement of financial position of the Association as at December 31, 2022, and the General Fund statements of income and expenditure, Zakat Fund statements of income and expenditure, Building Fund statements of income and expenditure, and the statements of changes in funds of the Group and the Association and consolidated statement of cash flows of the Group, for the year then ended, and notes to the financial statements, including a summary of significant accounting policies as set out on pages 6 to 35.
+We have audited the accompanying financial statements of The Muslim Converts' Association of Singapore (the Association) and its subsidiary (the Group) which comprise the consolidated statement of financial position of the Group and the statement of financial position of the Association as at December 31, 2023, and the General Fund statements of income and expenditure, Zakat Fund statements of income and expenditure, Building Fund statements of income and expenditure, Sinking Fund statements of income and expenditure and the statements of changes in funds of the Group and the Association and consolidated statement of cash flows of the Group, for the year then ended, and notes to the financial statements, including material accounting policy information as set out on pages 6 to 35.

-In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Societies Act, Chapter 311 (the Societies Act), the Charities Act, Chapter 37 and other relevant regulations (the Charities Act and Regulations) and Financial Reporting Standards in Singapore (FRSs) so as to give a true and fair view of the consolidated financial position of the Group and the financial position as at December 31, 2022 and the financial performance and changes in funds of the Group and of the Association and cash flows of the Group for the year ended on that date.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Societies Act, Chapter 311 (the Societies Act), the Charities Act, Chapter 37 and other relevant regulations (the Charities Act and Regulations) and Financial Reporting Standards in Singapore (FRSs) so as to give a true and fair view of the consolidated financial position of the Group and the financial position of the Association as at December 31, 2023 and the financial performance and changes in funds of the Group and of the Association and cash flows of the Group for the year ended on that date.